-Ignite also supports security by allowing you to enable authentication on the server and providing user credentials on clients.
-There is also support SSL socket communication to provide a secure connection among all Ignite nodes.
+Ignite also supports security by allowing you to enable authentication on the server and providing user credentials to clients.
+There is also support for SSL socket communication to provide a secure connection among all Ignite nodes.

-Ignite has many uses cases which include caching system, system workload acceleration, real-time data processing, and analytics.
+Ignite has many use cases which include caching systems, system workload acceleration, real-time data processing, and analytics.
 It can also be used as a graph-centric platform.

 4. Couchbase Server

-Couchbase Server comes with native multiple instance cluster support, where a cluster manager tool coordinates all node-activities and provides simply a cluster-wide interface to clients.
-Importantly, you can add, remove, or replace nodes as required, with no down-time.
-It also supports data replication across nodes of a cluster, selective data replication across data-centers.
+Couchbase Server comes with native multiple instance cluster support, where a cluster manager tool coordinates all node activities and provides simply a cluster-wide interface to clients.
+Importantly, you can add, remove, or replace nodes as required, with no downtime.
+It also supports data replication across nodes of a cluster, and selective data replication across data centers.

 It implements security through TLS using dedicated Couchbase Server-ports, different authentication mechanisms(using either credentials or certificates), role-based access control(to check each authenticated user for system-defined roles they are assigned), auditing, logs, and sessions.

-Its use cases include unified programming interface, full-text search, parallel query processing, document management, and indexing and much more It is specifically designed to provide low-latency data management for large-scale interactive web, mobile, and IoT applications.
+Its use cases include a unified programming interface, full-text search, parallel query processing, document management, indexing, and much more It is specifically designed to provide low-latency data management for large-scale interactive web, mobile, and IoT applications.